Video By: Expert 203k Consultant, Gary Smith – 601-691-1496 GaryNSmith.net

 - The expected market value of the property after completion of the work (Contact a Real Estate Agent)

-The lender prepares the Rehab Loan Agreement and other pre-closing documents required for the mortgage closing.
+Note To Buyers – The mortgage closing is where the lender prepares the Rehab Loan Agreement and other pre-closing documents required for the mortgage closing.
 The Agreement is executed by both borrower and lender, and establishes conditions under which the lender will release funds from the Rehab Escrow Account.

 A few of these conditions include the construction draw schedule, fees schedule, work item change orders and identity of interest statement.